NATIONAL NETBALL - NBC SVG

-C and W Construction Star Girls defeated Irie Travel Vets 24-20 yesterday afternoon, in the Joyce Frank 3rd Division of the National Netball Championships at the Kingstown Netball Centre in New Montrose.
+Last Saturday, Sion Hill Juniors defeated JDS Success Radio Netters 34-6 in the Sonia Lewis 4th Division, C and W Construction Star Girls beat Maple (4) 34-15 in the Joyce Frank 3rd Division, and the Royal St Vincent and the Grenadines Police Force Gems won from Prime Consulting 3J’s Valley Strikers 30-22 also in the Joyce Frank 3rd Division of the FLOW National Netball Championships at the Kingstown Netball Centre in New Montrose.

-In yesterday’s other match, French Verandah X-Ceed defeated Cash Wiz Green Hill Sports Club 58-34, in the Marlene Arthur 2nd Division.

-At the same venue this afternoon, at 5:00, SVG General Services Maple will meet Combined Schools in the Joyce Frank 3rd Division, then at 6:00 in the evening, Nice Radio Clinchers will play against Grant Thornton Future Stars in the Marlene Arthur 2nd Division.
+This afternoon, at 5:00, Bethel High School will meet X-Ceed Sports Club in the Joyce Frank 3rd Division, then in the evening at 6:00, French Verandah X-Ceed will play against Chance Unique Furniture North Leeward Stars in the Marlene Arthur 2nd Division.

 Advertisement